 Tokyo Disney Resort.
 Amusement park and toy story.
 The Tokyo Disney Resort is a theme park and holiday resort located just east of Tokyo in Urayasu.
 It is owned and operated by the Oriental Land Company.

 Roppongi.
-A Tokyo district well-known among foreigners as the most popular nightlife district in the region, offering many foreign-friendly bars, restaurants and nightclubs.
+A Tokyo district is well-known among foreigners as the most popular nightlife district in the region, offering many foreign-friendly bars, restaurants, and nightclubs.

 Osaka Aquarium Kaiyukan.
 Osaka Aquarium Kaiyukan is located in the bay area of Osaka’s Tempozan Harbor Village and is one of the most spectacular aquariums in Japan.
 This incorporates numerous forms of life inhabiting the Pacific Rim in a well-structured and spectacular manner.